matthewdennett/matthewdennett.github.io/_posts/2020-06-01-Handy-Ansible-Logic.md

 {% endraw %}
 ```
-Since learning how too use this logic it has been really helpful in quite a few situations.
+Since learning how to use this logic it has been really helpful in quite a few situations.

 All of the examples shown are available [here](https://github.com/matthewdennett/2020-06-01-Handy-Ansible-Logic) if you would like a copy.